Scalable Auctions with AWS: How MatchWornShirt Transformed its Global Platform with DevOpsGroup

 • Highly scalable solution: Easily extendable to new regions by adjusting infrastructure parameters

-• Cost savings of approximately €19,900 through optimized use of serverless resources and local OpenSearch replicas
+• Significant cost savings through optimized use of serverless resources and local OpenSearch replicas.

 Improved end-user experience with fast, synchronized, and uninterrupted auction access